-We work closely with most semiconductor manufacturers to ensure that our programming systems comply with their requirements.
+We work closely with most semiconductor manufacturers to ensure that our data programming and security provisioning systems comply with their requirements.
 In addition, many semiconductor manufacturers recommend our managed and secure programming systems for use by users of their programmable devices.
 These working relationships enable us to keep our programming systems product lines up to date and provide end-users with broad and current programmable device support.
 As technology changes occur that could limit the effectiveness of pre-placement programming, particularly for very small high density NAND, e-MMC and UFS devices, certain semiconductor manufacturers may not recommend or may not continue recommending our programming systems for these devices.
-Our business may be adversely affected if our relationships with semiconductor manufacturers deteriorate.
+Our business may be adversely affected if our relationships with semiconductor manufacturers are not willing to closely work with us on security provisioning.
 Consolidation within the semiconductor industry may also impact us.
-As we develop more security solutions, we will need to partner more deeply with semiconductor manufacturers.
+As we develop more security solutions, we will need to partner more closely with semiconductor manufacturers.